Dating apps have forever changed how we meet people. Almost everyone is on Tinder, Bumble, or Hinge these days.

 Instead of having to walk up to someone at a bar and risk getting rejected, you simply send someone a message.
 If they don’t respond — no harm done.

-But is that a good thing?
+But is that really a positive?

 Less Risk